City looks at plan to limit house sizes

 Commissioners decided Sept.
 17 to advise council members to reject KB Homes' request for a zoning amendment, an amendment to the BART Block Specific Plan and design review and subdivision applications.
 The developer is hoping to place 74 condominiums in a five-story building on the site of a parking lot adjacent to Mt.
 Diablo Boulevard and Dewing Avenue.

-City staff has recommended that the entire fifth floor of the proposed building be removed, in addition to other
+City staff has recommended that the entire fifth floor of the proposed building be removed, in addition to other modifications.

 A date for the council's consideration of the project has not been set.

 In other news, commissioners are recommending the council approve the Plaza Way Overlay plan, which the city hopes will revitalize a historic block between Mt.
 Diablo Boulevard and Moraga Road.
 The plan would ask property owners to update facades and possibly construct new buildings that retain the character of the site.
 It would also allow for a number of new parking spaces.